swainechen/GBS-SBG/README.md

 When these fall further below certain threshholds, default behavior is to also report the next best hit.
 This can be suppressed with the `-best` option (i.e. only print the best call).
 Alternatively, more information (including all the BLASTN data) can be obtained by using the `-debug` option - specifying this also will result in persistence of the temporary directory and all the intermediate files.

-Note if you're using the GBS-SBG databases with SRST2, you should refer to the [SRST2 documentation for a description of how they report uncertainty and mismatches](https://github.com/katholt/srst2#output-files)
+Note if you're using the GBS-SBG databases with SRST2, you should refer to the [SRST2 documentation for a description of how they report uncertainty and mismatches](https://github.com/katholt/srst2#output-files).

 ## Authors
 - [Suma Tiruvayipati](https://github.com/stiruvayipati)
 - [Swaine Chen](https://github.com/swainechen)

 ## Reference
-- Tiruvayipati, et al. "GBS-SBG - GBS Serotyping by Genome Sequencing."
+`Tiruvayipati, et al. "GBS-SBG - GBS Serotyping by Genome Sequencing."
 Microb Genom.
-2021 Dec;7(12). doi: 10.1099/mgen.0.000688
+2021 Dec;7(12). doi: 10.1099/mgen.0.000688`
 - [Pubmed](https://pubmed.ncbi.nlm.nih.gov/34895403/)
 - [Microbial Genomics](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000688)

-- Note this was originally released as a preprint on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.06.16.448630v1), but that version is superseded by the Microbial Genomics publication.
+Note this was originally released as a preprint on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.06.16.448630v1), but that version is superseded by the Microbial Genomics publication.